Skip to main content

 Solutions that help protect your business and customers from fraud

-Imposter scams and call spoofing are exploding, and they often involve the phone channel.
+Imposter scams and call spoofing are exploding and often involve the phone channel.
 Advances in AI, deepfake technologies and large language models are making it even more tricky for consumers to tell the difference between real and fake phone calls.
-But call spoofing, data breaches, and imposter scams don’t just impact consumers, they also affect businesses — especially financial institutions.
+But call spoofing, data breaches and imposter scams don’t just impact consumers, they also affect businesses — especially financial institutions.

-Because consumers are particularly wary when it comes to discussing their finances, they often prefer to use the phone when communicating with banks, credit unions and other financial service institutions.
+Because consumers are particularly wary when it comes to discussing their finances, it’s no surprise they prefer to use the phone when communicating with banks, credit unions and other financial service institutions.

 Consumers have few options to protect themselves, so the burden rests largely on financial institutions to implement technologies and solutions to address this rapidly growing issue.

-Download the e:Book: Fraudsters Set Their Sights on Financial Firms for more details.
+For more details, download the eBook: Fraudsters Set Their Sights on Financial Firms

 What’s call spoofing and why is it critical to perpetrating fraud?